aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway.html.markdown

 * `name` - (Optional) The name of the VPN.
 Defaults to null.
 * `vpc_id` - (Required, ForceNew) The VPN belongs the vpc_id, the field can't be changed.
-* `instance_charge_type` - (ForceNew) The charge type for instance.
+* `instance_charge_type` - (Optional, ForceNew) The charge type for instance.
 If it is an international site account, the valid value is PostPaid, otherwise PrePaid.
                                 Default to PostPaid.
 * `period` - (Optional) The filed is only required while the InstanceChargeType is PrePaid.
 Valid values: [1-9, 12, 24, 36].
 Default to 1.
 * `bandwidth` - (Required, ForceNew) The value should be 10, 100, 200. if the user is postpaid, otherwise it can be 5, 10, 20, 50, 100, 200.